Estrada03/Estrada/README.md

 >**KNOWLEDGE, SKILLS AND ATTITUDE**

 •         Knowledgeable in of tools, both hand and electric is essential.
-Good understanding of trigonometry and geometry and being at the top of the field.
+Good understanding of trigonometry and geometry and being at the top of the field.•	Organized, •

-•	Organized, accurate, and detailed-oriented.
+•         accurate, and detailed-oriented.

 •	Knowledgeable in designing, making, estimating and interpreting plans in project.

 >**PERSONAL INFORMATION**

 Date of Birth:		March 26, 2002

 Place of Birth:		SJDM, Bulacan

 Nationality:		Filipino

 Religion:		          Roman Catholic

 Civil Status:		Single

 Height:			5’3

 Weight:		          69 kg